kbekher/abtest-cli/README.md

 ## Configuring Kameleoon Credentials

 Before using the CLI, you need to configure your Kameleoon API credentials to enable interaction with the Kameleoon platform.
-Instead of placing the `.env` file in the project directory, the `.env` file should be created in your home directory for global access.
+Instead of placing the `.kameleoon_env` file in the project directory, the `.kameleoon_env` file should be created in your home directory for global access.

 ### Steps to Create a `.kameleoon_env` File in the Home Directory: